Total to sign Iran gas deal, biggest since sanctions lifted - Nigeria Today

 But the White House has kept the nuclear deal alive, continuing to waive the relevant sanctions every few months as required under the agreement.

-It is in the midst of a 90-day review on whether to stick with the nuclear deal, although any move to abandon it will be strongly opposed by the other signatories Britain, France, Germany, China and Russia.
+It is partway through a 90-day review on whether to uphold the deal, although any move to abandon it would be strongly opposed by the other signatories — Britain, France, Germany, China and Russia.

+The post Total to sign Iran gas deal, biggest since sanctions lifted appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share